polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 ```

 ### Supported Machine Targets
-The `MACHINE` (board) option can be used to set the target board for which linux is built, and if left blank it will default to `MACHINE=lc-mpfs`.
+The `MACHINE` (board) option can be used to set the target board for which linux is built, and if left blank it will default to `MACHINE=icicle-kit-es`.
 The following table details the available targets:

 | `MACHINE` | Board Name |